startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

--9 Remember that you can do in-order and post-order to help you do tree problems such as validate bst which does it in-order:
+-9 Remember that you can do in-order and post-order to help you do tree problems such as validate bst:
+   (i did it pre-order, by also keep track of the range)

     def isValidBST(self, root):
         res, self.flag = [], True